haku-c/RecipesVault/Recipes/Egg-Tarts.md

 > - The dough and filling recipes are from separate recipes because I am not using heavy cream in the filling.
 > - Did not use the appropriate egg tart molds.
 Used a muffin tin instead.
 > - If you don't want to put your oven to 500, you can do 410 F for around 20 to 25 minutes.
+> - If you don't have milk but you do have heavy cream, you can use the last linked recipe.
+Bake higher than 350 F and use thicker crusts (fill with less filling) or bake for longer than 26 minutes.
 ---
 #### Supplies:
 > - Preheat oven to 500 Fahrenheit